NOVA-Team/docs/docs/Mod Development/Getting Started.md

 }
 ```

-All NOVA mods will need to use dependency injection.
-It is a clean way to inject different managers that you need into your mod class.
-The example above shows BlockManager being injected to the main mod class through the constructor.
-By specifying the "BlockManager" parameter in the constructor, NOVA will automatically resolve your dependencies and supply your mod with an instance of BlockManager upon construction.
+## Dependency Injection
+All NOVA mods use dependency injection.
+Using dependency injection NOVA mods can automatically accept only the managers that they need.
+In the example above, the mod constructor only accepts a `BlockManager` so when the mod is constructed it will only be passed a `BlockManager`.
+If we were to change the constructor so it accepts a `BlockManager` and an `ItemManager`, the dependency injection system will pass it a `BlockManager` and an `ItemManager` when the mod is constructed.
+This allows the mod constructor to only accept whatever it needs and NOVA will determine what to pass it at load time.